 Why is my pig attacking me?
-Pigs show aggression because of fear, a lack of trust, to establish dominance, hormonal surges, maternal instincts, or insecurity, or poor training.
-Additionally, the uncertainty of their place within the herd hierarchy, mishandling, or bad manners can display aggression in well-fed pigs.
+Pigs attack their owners because of fear and a lack of trust.
+Even potbellied pigs or any mini pig can bite its owner to establish dominance, hormonal surges, maternal instincts, or insecurity, or poor training.
+Additionally, a pig may attack you when it feels uncertain about its place within the herd hierarchy, mishandling, or bad manners.

 The video below shows the mishandling in pig aggression, which became a major issue when the pig grew up.